-Like most travellers, I have a mental bucket list that I am constantly updating.
-As a travel blogger, I have been very fortunate to regularly check off items from that list.
+Like most travelers, I have a mental bucket list that I am constantly updating.
+As a travel blogger, I have been very fortunate to regularly check off items from that list, including Gorilla trekking in Rwanda.

 Bleep, bleep, bleep.
 That was the alarming sound I woke up to at 5:23 am.
 Normally I would have turned it off, and then hidden under the covers, but not today.
 Today I pulled the covers aside and leaped out of bed, my feet hitting the cold floor of Amahoro Guest House in Musanze, Rwanda.
 Today was the day I would be seeing Mountain Gorillas in the wild!